 We are producing illustrated children’s story books for younger children with autism to complement our county guides.
 In our first book, ‘Alex and Rosie’s Adventures in East Sussex’, two young children called Alex and Rosie visit most of the natural places featured in our East Sussex countryside guide.
 From the short stories about each place, children will learn about wildlife they might see and activities they can undertake in the countryside.
 We use Widgit symbols for children with speech and language difficulties who rely on visual supports.
 Eight ‘Alex and Rosie’ adventure books are free to download on our Publications page.

 In early 2018, we published the first in a new series of county guides to help parents, carers and teachers to engage children with autism with their local heritage.
 ‘Exploring Suffolk’s Heritage’ presents a guide to some fantastic museums of rural life, castles, mediaeval buildings set in picturesque villages and some exciting archaeological sites.
 Like our countryside guides, they are designed to help adults to judge the suitability of places for their child, providing useful information to help adults to plan visits and to prepare their child for a visit.
 Our heritage guides should help families to experience and learn about their heritage, and how people lived and worked in rural areas in the past.
-We also try to choose heritage places that will allow children the additional benefits of being in the countryside.
-Our Suffolk guide is free to download on our Publications page.
+We try to choose heritage places that will allow children the additional benefits of being in the countryside.
+In 2019 we published our second local heritage guide, for Kent.
+Our guides are free to download on our Publications page.